polter-rnd/bbswitchd/README.md

 $ sudo systemctl start bbswitchd.socket
 ```

-After re-login you should be able to use `bbswitch` utility from your regular user:
+After re-login you should be able to use `bbswitch` utility from your regular user.

+## Usage

 ```bash
 $ bbswitch